How to Pay for New Teeth

 Have you recently discovered you need dental implants, but you aren’t sure how to pay for them?
 You are not alone.

-There are health complications that become worse over time: compromised nutrition, plaque buildup entering your cardiovascular system, and ongoing bone loss that leads to more complications for full mouth restorations.
+There are also health complications that become worse over time: compromised nutrition, plaque buildup entering your cardiovascular system, and ongoing bone loss that leads to more complications for full mouth restorations.

 We are not trying to scare you.
 This is just a reminder of how making the larger investment sooner saves people money compared to investing in a lifetime of dealing with dentures or periodontitis procedures that cannot solve the underlying problem.